-Located in the north of Buckinghamshire on the River Great Ouse, has been twinned with Mouvaux since 2005 and has had a Partnership Agreement with Neukirchen-Vluyn since 2012, with conversion to full Twinning status in February 2020.
+Located in the north of Buckinghamshire on the River Great Ouse, it has been twinned with Mouvaux since 2005, had a Partnership Agreement with Neukirchen-Vluyn since 2012 (converted to full twinning status in February 2020), and established a connection with Valmadrera in June 2020.
+This was formally concluded on 21 June 2025 when the Italian mayor visited, following the initial signing in Italy in January 2025.

 Buckingham enjoys good road and bus links to nearby Oxford and Milton Keynes, both of which are less than half an hour away; inhabitants of the town and surrounding villages totals in excess of 18,000.